 Mediterranean Lentil Soup

 • Lentils: Green or brown lentils work best in this soup as they hold their shape better than red lentils.

-• Mirepoix Vegetables: Chopped celery, carrots, onions and garlic are the classics that provide cozy flavor.
+• Mirepoix Vegetables: Chopped celery, carrots, onions, and garlic provide a delicious foundation for this lentil soup.

-• Kale: I’m using fresh kale in this recipe to amp up the antioxidants, vitamins, nutrients.
+• Leafy Greens: I’m using fresh kale in this recipe to amp up the antioxidants, vitamins, and nutrients.
 But feel free to add another leafy green like baby spinach.

-• Herbs: A simple blend of oregano, basil, cumin, and thyme highlights those Mediterranean vibes.
+• Herbs: A simple blend of dried oregano, basil, cumin, and thyme highlights those delicious Mediterranean flavors.

 Find the printable recipe with measurements below.

 Green or brown lentils are the best choice for this soup.
-They have a mild, earthy flavor that slightly breaks apart when cooked, but still maintain their shape.
-Red lentils break down the fastest and become mushy.
-And French lentils (also called Lentils de Puy) are great for being tossed in a lentil salad as they have the firmest texture, but they require more time to cook in a soup.
+They have a mild, earthy flavor and soften slightly when cooked, but still hold their shape.
+Red lentils, on the other hand, break down the fastest and become mushy.
+French lentils (also called Lentilles du Puy) are great for tossing into a lentil salad due to their firm texture, but they require more cooking time in soups.

 How To Make The Best Lentil Soup Recipe

-Saute the vegetables.
+Cook the vegetables.
 Heat the oil in a large pot over medium heat.
-Add the onion, celery, and carrots and stir for 4 to 5 minutes, until the onion becomes translucent.
+Add the onion, celery, and carrots and stir for 4 to 5 minutes, until they’re softened.

 Add the remaining ingredients and simmer.
 Add the lentils, diced tomatoes, and broth.
 Bring to a boil, then reduce the heat to low, partially cover with a lid, and simmer for 25 to 30 minutes.

 Finish with flavor.
 Stir in the kale and lemon juice, and simmer for an additional minute or two to soften the kale.
-Taste the soup, and add any additional lemon juice, salt, or pepper before serving.
+Taste test the soup, and add extra lemon juice, salt, or pepper before serving.

 Storage Tips

-• To Store: This will keep in the fridge for up to 5 days in an airtight container.
+• To Store: This will stay good in the fridge for 4 to 5 days in an airtight container.

-• For Reheating: If you’re reheating a single serving, pop it in the microwave for a few minutes until warmed through.
-If you’re reheating an entire batch, it’s easier if you add it back to a pot and warm it up on the stovetop.
+• For Reheating: If you’re reheating a single serving, pop it in the microwave for a few minutes until warm.
+If you’re reheating an entire batch, it’s easier to add it back to a pot and warm it up on the stovetop.

+Mediterranean Lentil Soup